 Although initial research suggests that fewer children than adults develop COVID Long-Haul Syndrome, there have been reported cases of persistent, often debilitating post-infection symptoms in pediatric patients.
 These may include diarrhea, extreme fatigue, stomach pain, new onset headache or migraine, and chronic, recurring fever.

-The pediatric specialists at UH Rainbow Babies & Children’s Hospital are working to create an assessment and treatment model for children that is similar to the adult COVID-19 Recovery Clinic.
+The pediatric specialists at UH Rainbow Babies & Children’s Hospital have an assessment and treatment model for children that is similar to the adult COVID-19 Recovery Clinic.

 If your child had COVID-19 and is now experiencing symptoms of COVID Long-Haul Syndrome, call 216-966-9000 to speak to our nurse navigator.
 Pediatric patients with suspected post-infection syndrome will be referred to Amy Edwards, MD, pediatric infectious disease specialist at UH Rainbow Babies & Children’s Hospital.